Yesterday I was 25. Today I’m 26.

 We just are.
 And on rare occasions we realize that we’ve changed and we attempt to reconcile the person we were with the person we’ve become.

 If I could describe 26 as a feeling I’d say it’s relieving, albeit sombre.
 It’s a sobering feeling, the realization that adulthood is real and you’ve entered it.
-It’s not the first time I’ve felt this way but it’s certainly the strongest the feeling has been.
+26 isn’t the first time I’ve felt this way but it’s the strongest the feeling has been.

 It’s sad, but not in a grievous way.
 It’s sad in the way that anything irreplaceable is sad, understanding that a chapter of your life has concluded.
 You can attempt to replicate the way things were but they will never truly be the same, so your only option is to be grateful for your cherished experiences and not to mourn them.